-His best-corrected acuity was 20/40 O.D. and 20/30 O.S. at distance and near.
+The patients best-corrected acuity at this exam was 20/20 O.D. and 20/40 O.S. at distance and near.
 External examination was normal, and there was no evidence of afferent pupillary defect.
 The pertinent anterior segment findings are demonstrated in the photograph.
 Intraocular pressure measured 19mm Hg in both eyes.
 The dilated fundus findings were normal, O.U.

 How would you approach this case?
 Does this patient require additional tests?
 What is your diagnosis?
 How would you manage this patient?
 What is the likely prognosis?

 The diagnosis in this case is herpes simplex virus (HSV).
 Additional history for cold, upper respiratory infection, previous eye infection or fever blister might have been helpful.
 Additional testing might have included corneal sensitivity testing or corneal staining with fluorescein, lissamine green or rose bengal.